-The philosophy behind the establishment and work of the Hunting and Conservation Alliance of Tajikistan (H&CAT) is to harness the skills, resources and capacity to provide the community-based NGOs and small businesses, which manage the conservancies, with the tools to develop a broad range of conservation and sustainable use initiatives.
+The philosophy behind the establishment and work of the Association of Nature Conservation Organizations of Tajikistan is to harness the skills, resources and capacity to provide the community-based NGOs and small businesses, which manage the conservancies, with the tools to develop a broad range of conservation and sustainable use initiatives.

-H&CAT has been established by local NGOs and small family businesses, which all manage community-based wildlife conservancies.
-H&CAT has the purpose of:
+Association of Nature Conservation Organizations of Tajikistan has been established by local NGOs and small family businesses, which all manage community-based wildlife conservancies.
+Association of Nature Conservation Organizations of Tajikistan has the purpose of:

 Tajikistan is a mountainous, landlocked country in Central Asia.
 Its population was 8 million in 2013 and continuous to grow.
 It is a beautiful country with impressive landscapes and friendly people, famous for their hospitality.